 South Carolina Residents

-(A student may receive only one of the Trustee Scholarship, Clemson Scholars or Palmetto Pact.)
+(A student may receive only one of the Resident Merit Scholarship, Clemson Scholars or Palmetto Pact.)

-The top student at each South Carolina public high school, as ranked at the end of the junior year, is awarded a renewable Clemson Scholars award.
-Selected students from independent schools are also awarded the Clemson Scholars Scholarship.
-For 2018-19 year, this scholarship amount will be a renewable $2,500 award.
+The top student at each South Carolina public high school, as ranked at the end of the junior year, will be considered for a renewable scholarship.
+Selected students from independent schools will also be considered for the Clemson Scholars Scholarship.

 Palmetto Pact Scholarship

 Palmetto Fellows have the opportunity to qualify for one or both of the Presidential funds listed below.
 A Presidential Scholarship recognizes those Palmetto Fellows who have test scores above the incoming class average.
-In addition, a Presidential Grant is offered to those students, who as Palmetto Fellows, have financial need as defined by the FAFSA.
-Either fund requires test scores and/or FAFSA submission on or before March 1.
+In addition, a Presidential Grant takes into account those Palmetto Fellows who demonstrate substantial financial need as defined by the FAFSA.

-As an add-on to the Palmetto Pact or Clemson Scholars Scholarship listed above, Palmetto Fellows who score at least a 1450 (EBRW+M) on the SAT or a 32 on the ACT composite will receive the Presidential Scholarship which is an additional renewable scholarship.
-For 2018-19 year, this scholarship is valued at $1,500 annually ($750 per semester) and can be renewed for a total of eight semesters.
+As an add-on to the Palmetto Pact or Clemson Scholars Scholarship listed above, Palmetto Fellows who score at least a 1450 (EBRW+M) on the SAT or a 32 on the ACT composite will be considered for the Presidential Scholarship which is an additional renewable scholarship.
 Test scores must be received in the Admissions Office on or before March 1 to qualify.

-As an add-on to the Palmetto Pact or Clemson Scholars Scholarship listed above, Palmetto Fellows who demonstrate substantial financial need based on the Free Application for Federal Student Aid (FAFSA) will receive the Presidential Grant which is an additional renewable grant.
-For 2018-19 year, this scholarship is valued at $1,500 annually ($750 per semester) and can be renewed for a total of eight semesters.
-Incoming freshmen must complete the FAFSA online on or before March 1 to qualify.
+As an add-on to the Palmetto Pact or Clemson Scholars Scholarship listed above, Palmetto Fellows who demonstrate substantial financial need based on the Free Application for Federal Student Aid (FAFSA) will be considered for the Presidential Grant which is an additional renewable grant.
+Incoming freshmen must complete the FAFSA online on or before January 2 to qualify.